 - 61% of US customers have made purchases through blogs

-Some statistics that really jumped out are, 61% of US customers made a purchase through a blog and over 150 million people in the US read blogs regularly.
+Some statistics that jumped out are, 61% of US customers made a purchase through a blog, and over 150 million people in the US read blogs regularly.

-That means 91 million US residents have made a purchase from a blog.
+That means 91 million US residents have purchased from a blog.

 That number is continuing to rise as we speak.